jkoop/bookmarks/README.md

 The data file is incompatible with mauvebic's bookmarks, but it uses a different filename, `bookmarks.dat`.

-To convert your \*.go file, file and replace:
+To convert your \*.go file, find and replace:

 `:` with `(` and